 - Other resources: Massachusetts Department of Conservation and Recreation, Everytrail.com, Berkshirehiking.com

 New Hampshire is hiking country with breathtaking mountains and abundant wildlife.
-For an easy hike, head for Mount Monandnock, reportedly one of the most hiked mountains in the world.
+For an easy hike, head for Mount Monadnock, reportedly one of the most hiked mountains in the world.

 Lincoln Woods Trail

-Over 1,180 miles (1,900 km) of hiking trails lead through the forested north region of New Hampshire.
-A popular trail through the White Mountains is the 2.7 mile-long (4.5 km) Lincoln Woods Trail.
+More than 1,180 miles (1,900 km) of hiking trails lead through the forested north region of New Hampshire.
+A popular trail through the White Mountains is the 2.7-mile-long (4.5 km) Lincoln Woods Trail.
 Numerous lakes and rivers wind through the area and usually attract moose that hide in the forest, in the early mornings or in the early evening hours.
-Side journeys include the trail to the Black Pond and the Franconia Falls, which pours a cascade of water over a number of large granite rocks.
+Side journeys include the trail to Black Pond and Franconia Falls, which pours a cascade of water over a number of large granite rocks.
 This is inviting to visitors as a perfect spot for a picnic or sunbathing on the rocks in the summer.

 Franconia Notch & Crawford Notch State Park

 There are many trails for all abilities to choose from in these areas For an easy hike, head to Artist’s Bluff for some of the best views of Cannon Mountain.
 Other scenic hikes are Bald Knob loop, the Basin, or Lonesome Lake.
 More advanced hikers will want to head for the Franconia Range or Crawford Notch State Park to see Arethusa Falls, the tallest waterfall in N.H.

 Lakes Region — Mount Major